RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-03-29-git-github-remote.md

 ### Issue

 Go to **GitHub** and find a repository.
 There's an *issues* tab.
 This is used to describe a problem, a new feature or something that's not working with a *repository*.
 An issue can stem from an external user having a problem with your repository.
 Or an action from a developer meeting.
 Or a stakeholder / customer requesting a new feature.
-In a fairly recent development, *issues* can be put on a **kanban**-style project board, which divides tasks into to-do, work-in-progress and done, facilitating agile project management approaches.
+In a fairly recent development, *issues* can be put on a [kanban](https://en.wikipedia.org/wiki/Kanban_board)-style project board, which divides tasks into to-do, work-in-progress and done, facilitating [agile project management](https://www.apm.org.uk/resources/find-a-resource/agile-project-management/) approaches.
 An issue is assigned (or self-assigned) to a software engineer who then works to resolve it.

 ### Branch

 The engineer (developer, whatever) then makes a new *branch*.
 This enables them to edit the code to resolve the issue without changing the current "latest and greatest" code, and leaving a trail of comments (*commits*) explaining why they've made what changes.
-This *branch* is synchorised between the developer's computer and the *remote repository* on **GitHub**.
+This *branch* is synchronised between the developer's computer and the *remote repository* on **GitHub**.

-### Pull request
+### Pull Request

 When the engineer thinks they've got the job done, they make a **pull request**.
 This might carry the comment "this resolves issue x".
 At this point they will (generally) request a review of their changes by another engineer (or the person paying for their time).
 A *pull request* can also be used to trigger automated testing using e.g. [Travis](https://travis-ci.org/), [GitHub Actions](https://github.com/features/actions) or [Appveyor](https://www.appveyor.com/).
 There may be some back and forth between the developer and the reviewer at this stage.
 Old grudges surface.
 If we're lucky, there's no violence.
 What I mean is, everyone must be excruciatingly polite and respectful at all times, or this doesn't work.